MathieuAuclair/MoistyTheBot/README.md

 ### Discord requirements

 1. Create yourself a bot at https://discordapp.com/developers/applications/me
-2. Manage you bot permission with bot ID at https://discordapi.com/permissions.html
+2. Manage your bot permissions with bot ID at https://discordapi.com/permissions.html
-3. Invite the bot in a server that you are manager
+3. Invite the bot in a server where you are manager

 ### Run locally